hotdang-ca/pdc_bloc_example/README.md

 # pdc_bloc_example

-A new Flutter project.
+A new Flutter BLoC project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with BLoC.

 A few resources to get you started if this is your first Flutter project: